ni/monodrive-documentation/docs/LV_client/simulator/mono_init.md

 </p>

 ### Description
-Validate the license statud for the monoDrive Software (Windows only).
+Module to initialize the monoDrive simulator.
+This VI must be run before other simulator configuration/vehicle commands are run.

 ### Inputs
-- **Simulator configuration (String):** A JSON string with the properties for simulator connection, material propertities, etc.
+- **Simulator configuration (String):** A JSON string with the properties for simulator connection, material properties, etc.

 - **error in (Error Cluster):** Can accept error information wired from VIs previously called.
 Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.